LinguaPhylo/linguaPhylo.github.io/developer.md

 ### Gradle project

-Gradle is not only a build system (e.g. ANT), but also contains dependency management, structuring project, and other advanced features.
+Gradle is not only a build system (c.f.
+ANT), but also contains dependency management, structuring project, and other advanced features.
 When you are developing a project including extensions from these 3 groups, we recommend you use Gradle.
-An model example is available in [implementing an extension](/developer/implement-ext).
+An [model example](/developer/implement-ext) is available online.

 If you do not want migrate your existing BEAST 2 project to a Gradle project, the alternative solution is to create a Gradle project only containing